 Implant Site Development

-When a tooth needs to be removed due to infection, it is not uncommon to have bone loss around the infected tooth.
-In these cases, various types of bone grafting can be done at the same time the tooth is removed to facilitate the placement of a dental implant at a later date.
+When a tooth must be removed due to infection, it is not uncommon to find bone loss around the infected tooth.
+In these cases, various types of bone grafting can be performed at the same time the tooth is removed to facilitate the placement of a dental implant at a later date.

 Computer-Enhanced Treatment Planning